 There should be at least one healer with the Master’s resto staff as stamina management is always a challenge for many people and multiple healers running it means more stamina if your group is stamina build heavy.
 With the changes in mid 2019 to Healing Springs not being a spammable heal (a second cast will remove the first cast’s ground effect), the value on that skill is less.
 The healer with the Master’s resto staff may still be spamming it in some situations to keep up the stamina returns albeit with reduced healing efficiency.

 Your other bar will be a sword and shield, two swords, or a destro staff (probably lightning).
-Here’s the comparison of dual wield vs sword & board:
+Here’s the comparison:

-If you’ve been running trials or PvE healing, you know that the Powered trait will probably do slightly more healing than others.
-In PvP, the options for weapon traits that healers should use will tend towards Powered as in PvE, Precise for more crit (some specific builds), or Nirn for more spell damage (some specific builds that use some specific spammable skills).
-Very few healers are only ever going to cast healing spells and do zero damage.
-There will always be some other spells in your repertoire, you may want to use the same weapons when in smaller groups, and you may need to run hybrid healing/damage if your group is heavy on healers and light on damage.
-Optimally, healers should be running powered resto staves in a min/max group.
+Optimally, healers should be running powered weapons (front and back bar) in most groups.
 My preference for small or medium groups is for healers to run Nirn on their weapons.
 Nirn provides spell damage, and the difference in healing output from Nirn to Powered is not enormous with damage spells also benefiting from Nirn.
 Considering that most Templar healers run at least one of purifying light, vampire’s bane, unstable core, radiant oppression, shards or puncturing sweep – and will often use the same sets when running in smaller groups with more damage on their bars, Nirn should be a good choice for most who don’t have the gold or time to farm for duplicates.
 I tend to keep one of each in my inventory, so that I can swap to powered for large group, use Nirn for small group, or Sharpened for MurderPlar expeditions.

 Rounding out stats on your healer will be your Mundus stone.
 My preference is The Atronach for magicka recovery (letting me change a ring’s regen enchant which are more easily swapped as needed during a raid).
-The Ritual for increased healing is likely the most efficient if your build and play style has sufficient magicka management and you’re a pure raid healer.
+The Ritual for increased healing is likely the most efficient if your build and play style has sufficient magicka management, or if you’re a pure raid healer.
 Other viable options could be The Mage for maximum magicka, or The Apprentice for increased Spell Damage.

 Once you’ve worked out which sets you’re going to use, gotten your equipment, gotten the right traits on everything (Impenetrable on armour with few exceptions and Powered on weapons with few exceptions), you will need to determine which skills to use.
 Depending on how many healers you have in group, you should be able to determine if you’re going to need to spend most of your time spamming healing, or if you’ll be able to cast many other skills as well.
 The following table lists some skills and my suggestions on how to run them: